vikchupak/Mobile/PushNotifications.md

 So to the handle the refresh, we need to know prev token.

 - On login, we need to store "old" token to local starage, and subscribe to onTokenRefresh.
-- On refresh, we just replace oldToken from local storage with newToken on backend side.
+- On refresh, we just replace oldToken from local storage with newToken(in backend and local storage).